maticardenas/marketing-measurements-api/README.md

 ### Authentication

-As briefly mentioned in the previous section, the API endpoints related to the marketing measurements require authentication.
+As briefly mentioned in the previous section, the API endpoints related to the marketing measurements require authentication, which is implemented with demonstration purposes.
 This is done through token-based authentication, where the user needs to obtain a token by providing a username and password (Basic Auth) to the `/api/token/` endpoint.
 Then the token can be used in the Authorization header (Bearer Auth) to authenticate the user in the rest of the endpoints.

 ![auth](media/auth.png)

+> :information_source: Possible improvements here would be:
+> - Implementation of token expiration or refresh mechanism.
+> - Implementing a more secure authentication method (e.g. OAuth2, JWT).

+### Pagination

+The API endpoints implement a basic pagination, which you will be able to see in the OpenAPI schema, managed through the query parameters `offset` and `page_size` (default is `10`).